Toy safety: Polly Pocket

 In November 2006 4.4 million Polly Pocket Quik-Clik sets were recalled by Mattel after children in the United States swallowed loose magnetic parts.
 The toys had been sold around the world commencing three years previous.

 Clackers

 Clackers were discontinued when reports came out of children becoming injured while playing with them and after a ruling in United States v.
 Article Consisting of 50,000 Cardboard Boxes More or Less, Each Containing One Pair of Clacker Balls that they were hazards in the United States.
 Fairly heavy and fast-moving, and made of hard acrylic plastic, the balls would occasionally shatter upon striking each other.

 Yo-Yo Water Balls

-As of December 13, 2017 the CPSC had received 409 strangulation and suffocation reports regarding Yo-yo water balls.
-Made from stretchy Thermoplastic Elastomers (TPR), these water filled balls where weighted at one end and could get caught around children's necks causing strangulation and possible suffocation.
+As of 13 December 2017 the CPSC had received 409 strangulation and suffocation reports regarding Yo-yo water balls.
+Made from stretchy Thermoplastic Elastomers (TPR), these water-filled balls were weighted at one end and could get caught around a child's neck causing strangulation and possible suffocation.